choria-legacy/marionette-collective/website/deploy/middleware/activemq_keystores.md

 ### Step 1: Truststore

+> **Note:** The truststore is only required for CA-verified TLS.
+If you are using anonymous TLS, you may skip it.

 The truststore determines which certificates are allowed to connect to ActiveMQ.
 If you import a CA cert into it, ActiveMQ will trust any certificate signed by that CA.

 > You could also _not_ import a CA, and instead import every individual certificate you want to allow.
 If you do that, you're on your own, but the commands should be similar.